nfoste82/GPURayTracing/AIDocs/06-shader-intersections-and-bvh.md

 Each mesh has an object-level AABB in `_Meshes`.
 Once a ray enters a mesh, traversal walks that mesh's binary BVH and tests only leaf triangle ranges that survive AABB checks.

+## Planned Object-Space BLAS Instancing

+The current template cache avoids repeated BVH split construction but still expands each instance into world-space triangle/node data.
+The planned instancing path will retain shared object-space triangles and a BLAS per unique mesh/template, while the TLAS stores world-space AABBs for compact per-instance records.
+On selecting an instance, the shader will transform the ray to object space for BLAS traversal and transform the resulting hit data back to world space.

+This must preserve nearest-hit distances under non-uniform scale, use inverse-transpose normal transforms, retain per-instance material/submesh assignments and stable IDs, and keep mesh refraction, shadow segment distances, and temporal feature data correct.
+It is deliberately separate from hardware ray tracing and applies to the existing software compute traversal.
+See `09-roadmap-and-improvements.md` for the staged design, test matrix, and benchmark requirements.

 The `GameManager` inspector exposes `Bake BVH` above its diagnostics.
 A bake stores object-space per-mesh triangles and BVH nodes in generated assets and reports `Baked`, `Not baked`, or `Bake is out-of-date`.
 Its signature covers stable mesh asset GUID/local-file identities, smooth-normal topology mode, and source mesh dependency hashes.
 Runtime resolves those stable identities to the Play-mode mesh instances and populates its instance-ID cache; multiple runtime instances of the same imported mesh can therefore share one baked template.
 Runtime uses baked templates only when that signature is current; otherwise it falls back to the normal CPU builder.
 Transforms and material values are intentionally excluded because baked data is object-space and those values are applied while assembling runtime world-space triangle records.

 Completing a manual or bake-on-exit operation writes only locally generated assets.
 The bake is found from the scene and `GameManager` identities, so it survives editor sessions without adding a scene reference.
 Startup profiling includes a `baked mesh BVH load` phase whose parenthesized status confirms how many templates loaded or states why runtime rejected the bake.